pedromorgan/xlrd/doc/source/tutorial.rst

   print sheet1.col_types(0,1)
   print sheet0.col_types(0,1,2)

-  sheet_iteration.py

 Utility Functions
 ~~~~~~~~~~~~~~~~~

-When navigating around a workbook, it's often useful to be able to convert between row and column indexes and the Excel cell references that users may be used to seeing.
+When navigating around a :py:meth:`~xlrd.book.Book`, it's often useful
+to be able to convert between row and column indexes and
+the Excel cell references that users may be used to seeing.

 The following functions are provided to help with this:

-The ``cellname`` function turns a row and column index into a relative Excel cell reference.
+*   The :py:meth:`~xlrd.sheet.Sheet.cellname` function turns a row and column index into
+    a relative Excel cell reference.

-The ``cellnameabs`` function turns a row and column index into
+*   The :py:meth:`~xlrd.cellnameabs` function turns a row and column
-an absolute Excel cell reference.
+    index into an absolute Excel cell reference.

-The ``colname`` function turns a column index into an Excel column name.
+*   The :py:meth:`~xlrd.colname` function turns a column index into an Excel column name.

 These three functions are demonstrated in the following example: